 Advances in Neural Information Processing Systems (NeurIPS), 2024.

-TL/DR: We introduce Multi-Group Proportional Representation (MPR), a novel metric that measures representation across intersectional groups.
+We introduce Multi-Group Proportional Representation (MPR), a novel metric that measures representation across intersectional groups.
 We propose practical methods and algorithms for estimating and ensuring MPR in image retrieval, with minimal compromise in retrieval accuracy.

 • Individual Arbitrariness and Group Fairness